petrounias/json-schema-toolkit/README.md

 software only links against the aforementioned libraries in accordance with their license.

-Copyright (c) 2013 Alexis Petrounias <www.petrounias.org>,
+Copyright (c) 2013 Alexis Petrounias < www.petrounias.org >,
-All rights reserved.
+all rights reserved.

 Redistribution and use in source and binary forms, with or without modification, are permitted provided that the following conditions are met: